KATYDIDANDKID

 source: clementsdesign.com

-When considering how to design a patio, you must first map out what you aren’t able to change, like any established shrubs and trees.
-Rather than seeing these things as roadblocks to your patio design ideas, use these unmovable items as inspiration in the shaping or locating of your new garden area.
+You must first map out what you aren’t able to change when considering how to design a patio.
+Some of the examples are shrubs and trees.
+Rather than seeing these things as roadblocks to your outdoor patio ideas, use these unmovable items as inspiration in the shaping or locating of your new garden area.

 Fireplace Outdoor Patio